smart-edge-open/ido-specs/doc/core-network/openness_upf.md

 ## Uninstall UPF POD from OpenNESS controller

-In this reference validation, UPF can be deleted/uninstalled using the upf helm chart
+In this reference validation, UPF can be deleted/uninstalled using the UPF helm chart.

-1. Get the helm chart release name for the upf
+1. Get the helm chart release name for the UPF:

     ```bash
     ne-controller# helm list | grep upf
     upf-cnf         default         1               2020-06-16 12:37:53.40562176 +0530 IST  deployed        upf-0.1.0               0.1.0
     ```

-2. Uninstall the upf-cnf helm chart
+2. Uninstall the `upf-cnf` helm chart:

     ```bash
     ne-controller# helm uninstall upf-cnf
     release "upf-cnf" uninstalled
     ```

-3. List of pods should not show the upf pod now
+3. The list of pods should not show the UPF pod now.

     ```bash
     ne-controller# kubectl get po | grep upf